naren-jha/git-cheatsheet/README.md

 #### squashing while merging into another branch (using git merge)
 * `git merge --squash [origin/feature]` - this will bring all the changes that's been done in origin/feature into your local but it will not commit it. you'll have to commit and push yourself.
 * so `git commit -m "mergin feature-xyz into master"` and `git push`
-* this change is already staged so you don't have to do `git add`.
+* this change is already staged so you don't have to do `git add`

 ### rebase vs merge [ff (fast-forward) merge commit vs rebase merge]